-In an industry where new technologies are always announcing themselves as ‘the next big thing’, there are few and far in between that actually live up to their promise.
+In an industry where new technologies are always announcing themselves as ‘the next big thing’, there are few and far between that actually live up to their promise.

 Embedded finance, however, is one development that actually does have the potential to live up to the hype.
 For one, it doesn’t take a large amount of effort to spot real-life examples of embedded finance: ride-sharing companies such as Grab and Uber offering financial products to both customers and drivers, large consumer tech companies like Amazon and Facebook offering digital wallets and P2P payment services, international telcos like T-Mobile carrying digital banking products, and so much more.

-In this article, we’ll be going over the basics of embedded finance including what exactly it is, who benefits from it, and why it is changing the financial services world for good.
+In this article, we’ll be going over the basics of embedded finance, including what exactly it is, who benefits from it, and why it is changing the financial services world for good.

-What is it and who benefits?
+What is it, and who benefits?

 The main benefit of embedded finance is that it streamlines financial processes, turning complex exchanges into something that can be done on a smartphone with just a few button clicks.
 Before embedded finance, there was usually a gap between a consumer and a business they would transact with, necessitating the entry of a third party like a lender or bank to provide a loan or a credit/debit card.
 With embedded finance, these third parties disappear.

-Embedded finance is a powerful force in reshaping the distribution model of financial services, while giving a new role for tech companies in the lives of consumers and businesses.
+Embedded finance is a powerful force in reshaping the distribution model of financial services while giving a new role for tech companies in the lives of consumers and businesses.
 Though it certainly poses a threat to the operations of traditional financial players like banks, it opens up a world of convenience and new possibilities to the ordinary consumer.

-For example, ecommerce platform Shopify processed $14bn (USD) gross payments volume through its Shopify Payments service in the 3rd quarter of 2020 alone.
+For example, the e-commerce platform Shopify processed $14bn (USD) gross payments volume through its Shopify Payments service in the 3rd quarter of 2020 alone.
 This service is offered in partnership with the bank Stripe.
 With Shopify Payments service, the company was able to earn an incredible amount from charging from online transactions (around $0.30 plus up to 2.9% of the customer’s total amount).